 I am starting my course or returning to study in September 2023 (in the new building), which Halls of Residence should I look at applying for?

+LCF undergraduate and postgraduate courses for the academic year 2023/24 will be delivered from the new East Bank campus.
 UAL recognises the need to supplement its provision of student accommodation in east London to coincide with LCF’s move.
-There are currently 2 halls of residence located within a 15-minute walk or a 4-minute bike ride to the Queen Elizabeth Olympic Park; Stratford One and Wick Park.
+There are currently two halls of residence located within a 15-minute walk or a 4-minute bike ride to the Queen Elizabeth Olympic Park; Stratford One and Wick Park.

 If you have any questions or would like further information on halls of residence, please contact us via the details on the UAL accommodation webpage, and a member of our team will be happy to help.